entertainmenttechnology/Pokorny-MTEC1201_D01-Spring2026/assignments/Session_05.md

-## Due before class on Friday, 3/12
+## Due before class on Thursday, 3/12

 ### **Familiarize Yourself with the following...**